bentasker/dict2xml2/README.markdown

 ### Summary

 The original library (http://github.com/quandyfactory/dict2xml/) Converts a native Python dictionary into an XML string.
-This is a hacky alteration to allow the library to generate invalid XML - Discusting as this is, I needed it for a Git post-receive script
+This is a hacky alteration to allow the library to generate invalid XML - Disgusting as this is, I needed it for a Git post-receive script

 ### Details